Tribute to Netaji

-“My father told me that when he saw Netaji in a bowler hat, suit and tie, in England, he thought Subhas has changed.”
-Dwaraknath Bose, Netaji’s nephew told The Global Calcuttan.
-He explained to us that Netaji was submerging himself in English culture, in order to understand his adversary.
+“My father told me that when he saw Netaji in a bowler hat, suit and tie, in England, he thought Subhas has changed,” Dwaraknath Bose, Netaji’s nephew told The Global Calcuttan.
+DN Bose went on to say that Netaji was submerging himself in English culture, in order to understand his adversary.

-Donning the dhoti and and kurtha in India, he threw himself into the freedom movement upon his return to India.
+Donning the traditional dhoti and and kurtha chemise in India, he threw himself into the freedom movement upon his return to India.

-Founding the newspaper Swaraj and taking charge of publicity for the Bengal Provincial Congress Committee, he was mentored by Chittaranjan Das who was a spokesman for aggressive nationalism in Bengal.
+Founding the newspaper Swaraj (Home Rule) and taking charge of publicity for the Bengal Provincial Congress Committee, he was mentored by acclaimed activist and politician, Chittaranjan Das who was a spokesman for aggressive nationalism in Bengal.
 In the year 1923, Bose was elected the President of All India Youth Congress and also the Secretary of Bengal State Congress.
 He was also editor of the newspaper “Forward”, founded by Das.

-Bose worked as the CEO of the Calcutta Municipal Corporation for Das when the latter was elected mayor of Calcutta in 1924 but when nationalists were rounded up by British authorities a year later, Bose was arrested and sent to prison in Mandalay, where he was intentionally exposed to tuberculosis (a tactic the British used on the most dangerous of prisoners).
+Bose worked as the CEO of the Calcutta Municipal Corporation, essentially managing city service for Das when the latter was elected mayor of Calcutta in 1924.
+However, when nationalists were rounded up by British authorities a year later, Bose was arrested and sent to prison in Mandalay, where he was intentionally exposed to tuberculosis (a tactic the British used on the most dangerous of prisoners).

 By 1938 Bose had become a leader of national stature and agreed to accept nomination as Congress President.
-He was re-elected the following year but was forced to resign when members of the Working Committee, who were close to Mahatma Gandhi, asked him to accept a resolution that effectively enabled Gandhi could veto his decisions.
-Bose’s aggressive nationalism was at odds with Gandhi’s non-violent methods.
+He was re-elected the following year but was forced to resign when members of the Working Committee, who were close to Mahatma Gandhi, asked him to accept a resolution that effectively enabled Gandhi to veto his decisions.
+Bose’s vision for independence by any means necessary nationalism was at odds with Gandhi’s non-violent methods.
 In effect, the resolution would have made Subhas a mere figurehead to Gandhi’s dictatorship – a model not unlike the current set-up of the UPA government.
 Subhas could not accept an approach that was so contemptuous to democracy, so he resigned.

-Jawaharlal Nehru had not openly supported the movement to restrain Bose but gave a speech “leaving everybody thinking he did” according to Subhas, leaving him disillusioned with his old friend.
-Subhas resigned to found The Forward Bloc, which is still active in the politics of West Bengal, and his activities prompted the British to arrest him again, placing him under house arrest.
+Jawaharlal Nehru had not openly supported the movement to restrain Bose, abstaining from the vote, but gave a speech “leaving everybody thinking he did” according to Netaji, leaving him disillusioned with his old friend.
+After quitting Congress, Bose founded a socialist party advocating open revolution called The Forward Bloc, which is still active in the politics of West Bengal, and his activities prompted the British to arrest him again, placing him under house arrest.

 The arrival of Subhas Chandra Bose in Germany in 1941 (during the turbulent period of World War II) and his anti-British activities in that country in co-operation with the German government, culminated in the formation of The Indian Legion.
 This marks perhaps the most significant event in the annals of India’s fight for independence.
 This event not only can be regarded as a historical link-up with what Bose himself chose to describe as “The Great Revolution of 1857,” and which (in his words) “has been incorrectly called by English historians ‘the Sepoy Mutiny,’ but which is regarded by the Indian people as the First War of Independence.”

-Subhas was welcome in Germany but the Nazis had their own plans for him, hoping to use him as a propaganda tool.
-He made broadcasts from Berlin, which reached India, the first of which electrified the masses, prompting the Congress party to adopt a more popular approach, which mobilized the people more directly, instead of its preferred legalistic approach to independence.
+Ever charismatic, he made broadcasts from Berlin, which reached India, the first of which electrified the masses, and startled the British who had hoped that Bose was dead or living a quiet life in exile.
+This prompted Gandhi to adopt a more popular approach, which mobilized the people more directly, instead of its preferred legalistic approach to independence.

 While in Europe, Subhas came up with the concept of training POWs captured by the Axis forces, and organizing them into a military force to be used against the British, obtaining agreement with the Germans to train the POWs with strict military discipline.
 While many POWs were reluctant and suspicious of Subhas, he won them over; he was laying the foundation for the the army of liberation, which was to come.

 Disillusioned with Nazi Germany in 1943, when Hitler started to implement The Final Solution, his plan for the extermination of Jews, Subhas, advised his Jewish friends to flee Germany, and left himself.
-After first planning to go to Japan by air (but the plane that he had intend to board crashed), Bose boarded a German U-Boat submarine, instead.
-The three month underwater journey, the majority being in the tiny German sub, with a transfer to a Japanese submarine in the Indian Ocean was unprecedented and extraordinarily perilous at a time of fierce nautical conflict.
+After first planning to go to Japan by air (but the plane that he had intend to board crashed), Bose boarded a German U-Boat, instead.
+The three month submarine journey with a transfer to a Japanese submarine in the Indian Ocean was unprecedented and extraordinarily perilous at a time of fierce nautical conflict.

-The U Boat rendezvoused with a Japanese submarine off the coast of Madagascar on Apr 26, 1943.
+The U-Boat rendezvoused with a Japanese submarine off the coast of Madagascar on Apr 26, 1943.
 After waiting two days for the stormy seas to subside, Subash and his aide Abid Hasan were transferred in continuing rough weather, from the German U boat to the Japanese submarine in a rubber dingy.
 A week later, he disembarked at Sumatra and was flown to Japan on a Japanese war plane.
-There, he was welcomed by Rash Behari Bose, who had been active in organizing Indian expatriots in Japan since 1942 in the Indian Independence League.
+There, he was welcomed by Rash Behari Bose, who had been active in organizing Indian ex-pats in Japan since 1942 through an organisation he founded called the Indian Independence League.

 Subhas unveiled his plans for the creation of a liberation army, and the concept was welcomed by R.B.
 Bose others involved in the freedom struggle.
 There he rallied and commanded a force of between 40,000 and 50,000 soldiers (accounts vary) called the Azad Hind Fauj or Indian National Army (INA).

-It was a force that united Indians regardless of cast or creed, and included for the first time, women – a move that was quite ahead of its time.
+It was a force that united Indians regardless of caste, creed or religion, and included for the first time, women – a move that was quite ahead of its time.

 To this day, January 23rd is not a national holiday.
 Only West Bengal and Orissa (where Subhas born) recognize its significance.
 And though the INA soldiers wanted to be included in the Indian Army, after independence, it was disbanded, and many ex-servicemen died in poverty, denied government pensions.